 Does Justdiggit buy the land on which you regreen?

 We do not buy the land that we are regreening.
-We are operating several regreening projects in African countries.
+Our many regreening projects operate in African countries.
 In Kenya, for example, the Maasai work on communal land; their own land.
 They do this together with local organizations.
 And in Tanzania, we encourage people (farmers) to regreen on their own land.

 Do Justdiggit's projects really make a difference for climate change?